10 Best 4K Monitors 2017 – Buyer’s Guide

 9. LG 27-Inch 4K UHD IPS FreeSync Monitor

-The LG 27UD68 is one of the sexiest bezel-free 27-inch 4K monitor available in the market.
-It’s well equipped with advanced color perfections and in-depth sharpness for stylish gaming, cinematic movie sessions or even using the professional software at work.
+It is equipped with advanced color perfections and in-depth sharpness for stylish gaming, cinematic movie sessions or even using the professional software at work.
 It features AMD FreeSync technology to handle high-end graphics, which means no more lags with maximum performance.

-LG also ensured the best user interaction features in LG 27UD68 4K display monitor by offering a very rare combo of 60Hz supported dual HMI 2.0 ports and a Displayport 1.2.
-Making it a plug & play 4K display compatible with nearly any 4K display stream.
-Whereas the on-screen monitor tweaking options can easily be controlled using a mouse.
+LG also ensured the best user interaction features in LG 27UD68 4K display by offering a very rare combo of 60Hz supported dual HMI 2.0 ports and a Displayport 1.2.
+Making it a plug & play 4K display compatible with nearly any stream.
+The on-screen monitor tweaking options can easily be controlled using a mouse.

 All in all LG 27UD68 is a must have for gaming and professional needs.
-The price tag of just $449 is yet another great reason to instantly grab it, comparing other flagship 4K display options.
+The price tag of just $449 is yet another great reason to grab it, comparing other flagship display options instantly.

 - AMD Free Sync a must-have for all power gamers.

 - Close to natural color accuracy reproduction with a brilliant display.

 - Lacks a USB port.